Our Visitor’s Guide to Abaco provides all the information you need to get here, stay here, eat here and play here.

 Instead, we have vast stretches of pristine beaches, spectacular clear, aquamarine waters, quaint fishing villages, welcoming locals, and a relaxed, family-friendly feel.
 Abaco is popular with boaters, fishermen and lovers of all water sports.
 It’s a favourite destination for spectacular weddings, memorable honeymoons and unforgettable family vacations.

 Most international visitors to Abaco arrive via commercial airliner into the Leonard Thompson International Airport in Marsh Harbour.
 (There’s another, smaller airport at Treasure Cay, but currently, the only flights landing there are Bahamasair from Nassau, charter airlines and private planes.
 There are also smaller airports at Moore’s Island, Sandy Point, Walker’s Cay and Spanish Cay.)

 You can also fly to Abaco from the Bahamian capital of Nassau.
 The flight takes a little over 30 minutes.

 BY PRIVATE VESSEL

 Given that Abaco boasts some of the most spectacular boating waters on the planet, it’s not surprising that many visitors arrive by sea.
-If you’re entering the Bahamas aboard a private vessel, you’ll need to clear customs and immigration.
+If you’re entering the Bahamas aboard a private vessel, you’ll first need to obtain a cruising permit. you can do this online or upon arrival at Bahamas Customs and Immigration.

 To do this, you’ll need to go to one of the official ports of entry, and present the following: